iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 As of October 2025, speech LLMs suck.
 Many LLMs have voice interfaces, but they usually work by transcribing your speech, generating the answer in text, and using text-to-speech to read the response out loud.
 That’s perfectly fine in many cases, but it’s a wrapper, not _real_ speech understanding.
 The model can’t hear the frustration in your voice and respond with empathy, it can’t emphasize important words in its answer, it cannot sense sarcasm, and so on.

+Yes, there _are_ LLMs
+(Gemini 2.5 <d-cite key="gemini_2_5_native_audio" />,
+ChatGPT’s Advanced Voice Mode <d-cite key="DBLP:journals/corr/abs-2410-21276" />, Qwen <d-cite key="DBLP:journals/corr/abs-2509-17765" />,
+Moshi <d-cite key="DBLP:journals/corr/abs-2410-00037" />)
-Yes, there _are_ LLMs ([Gemini](https://blog.google/technology/google-deepmind/gemini-2-5-native-audio/), [ChatGPT](https://openai.com/index/hello-gpt-4o/)’s Advanced Voice Mode, [Qwen](https://qwen.ai/blog?id=fdfbaf2907a36b7659a470c77fb135e381302028&from=research.research-list), [Moshi](https://moshi.chat/)) that understand and generate speech natively.
+that understand and generate speech natively.
 But in practice, they’re either not as smart, or they behave like text model wrappers.
 Try asking any of them “Am I speaking in a low voice or a high voice?” in a high-pitched voice, and they won’t be able to tell you.

 Clearly, speech LLMs lag behind text LLMs.
 But why?
 For text, we found out a few years ago that if you take a lot of text data, a big Transformer, and a lot of GPUs, you’ll get some pretty damn good text continuation models.
 Why can’t we just replace text with audio and get pretty damn good speech continuation models?